koraa/iacr-events-scraper/readme.md

 I host a version of this for myself under https://arrrr.cupdev.net/iacr-events/iacr-events.ics (No warranty for accuracy or availability).

+IACR now offers calendar on the [event site](https://iacr.org/events/); this scraper includes submission and notification dates in the event description and uses shorthand names for conferences, providing long names in the description.

+The IACR calendar also gives some weird year long events (e.g. IFIP Summer School starting in 2020 ending in 2021) which are clearly artifacts.

 # Usage

 Install [pipenv](https://pipenv.pypa.io) – the python dependency manager, use python three